 The iron steamship Daphne was launched from the Govan yard of Alexander Stephen and Sons Ltd (Yard No 279) on 3rd July 1883.
 She measured 177.0′ x 25.3′ x 13.4′ and her tonnage was 449 gross tons, 223 net tons.
-She was powered by a 2 cylinder compound diagonal steam engine by Pearce Brothers, Dundee delivering 50 nominal horse power.
+She was powered by a two cylinder compound diagonal steam engine by Pearce Brothers, Dundee delivering 50 nominal horse power.
 Built for the Glasgow, Dublin and Londonderry SS Co Ltd her launch day was to become one of the deadliest days on the River Clyde .

 The specification for the vessel had been drawn up by the steamship company’s Superintendent Marine Engineer who had been given strict instructions regarding the equipment to be used, the ship specifications and dimensions, etc. The superintendent was not a marine architect and all her construction details were decided based on studies of previous ships in the fleet.
 The builders were then expected to perform the detailed design work and stability tests.
 The Stephen’s Linthouse yard did not have a fitting out berth, and as a result, the engine was installed prior to launch.
 The boilers were not installed at this point but part of the deck was left open to allow the boilers to be fitted later at the quayside at Broomielaw where she was due to be completed.